schmaustech/nat-firewall/README.md

 }
 ~~~

-And the named.conf and schmaustech.com zone files I have configured.
+And the Bind named.conf and schmaustech.com zone files I have configured.

 ~~~bash
 $ cat /etc/named.conf